 Vine Road, Molesey, Surrey KT8 9LF.

 In 1931 St Barnabas’ Church replaced the iron church previously used by the parish.
-It was designed by Wilfred Clarence Mangan, one of nine Roman Catholic churches built in the South of England between 1926 and 1936.
-All these churches were written up in the contemporary architectural press, most frequently in Brick Builder.
-It seems that Mangan specialized in brick construction, and the church at Molesey is no exception.
+It was designed by Wilfred Clarence Mangan, many of whose churches were written up in the contemporary architectural press, most frequently in Brick Builder.
+It seems that Mangan specialised in brick construction, and the church at Molesey is no exception.
 The walls are of variegated red brick, the roofs covered with Roman tiles and the style is neo-Romanesque.

 Original Date: 1931